 Everything Titanfall 2 does it does flawlessly.
 It’s simply one of the best PC games ever made.
 The flow of Pilot combat is still unmatched in showcasing how well shooting and movement can be combined in a first-person game, even with a time-to-kill ratio matching Call of Duty.
 On the other hand, the hulking, slow, strategic combat of Titan fights brings an entirely different mode of play, and interaction between the two phases is a whole other kettle of fish.
 Only Doom (2016) – which comes close to having its own entry in this list – competes with the pure thrill of managing to melee execute an opposing Titan.

-As we point out in our Titanfall 2 campaign review, this FPS is blessed with some of the finest set-pieces we’ve ever seen.
+As we point out in our Titanfall 2 campaign review, this FPS is blessed with some of the finest set pieces we’ve ever seen.
 It’s a masterpiece of pacing and structure, which manages to make even its sewer level a joy to play through.
 The most well-known mission, Effect and Cause, has gone down as one of the finest in memory, and for good reason – don’t spoil it for yourself, but do play it as soon as possible.

 Trying to decide which is the best MOBA is an argument that could rage on for hours, but League of Legends is a pretty good place to start.
 Since its release in 2009, it has become a global phenomenon, consistently one of the most-played games in the world, and at one point had a player base of more than 100 million.

-Easier to grasp than Dota 2 but mechanically deeper than Heroes of the Storm, LoL hits a sweet spot in terms of accessibility while still managing to constantly evolve.
+Easier to grasp than Dota 2 but mechanically deeper than Heroes of the Storm, LoL hits a sweet spot in terms of approachability while still managing to constantly evolve.
 New and updated champions arrive on the Rift several times a year, keeping the game fresh despite its age.
 Every one of the best LoL champions is unique, too; from ancient gods to pirates to monsters from another world, there is a way to enjoy the game no matter what you’re looking for.

-It’s nearly a decade old, but it’s still nigh impossible to recommend another sandbox crafting game over Minecraft.
+It’s over a decade old, but it’s still nigh impossible to recommend another sandbox crafting game over Minecraft.
 Simply put, it’s one of the best PC games for creators – something so simple it has become a bona fide phenomenon among kids and families.
 And yet, it also boasts sufficient depth and complexity to sustain massive communities of modders, architects, warriors, roleplayers, survival experts, game designers, and storytellers.

-It’s easy to forget that below all of the headline-grabbing maps and the best Minecraft mods, it remains a remarkably humble game about building yourself a shack in order to survive the myriad monsters that come out at night.
+It’s easy to forget that below all of the headline-grabbing Minecraft maps and the best Minecraft mods, it remains a remarkably humble game about building yourself a shack in order to survive the myriad monsters that come out at night.
 The beauty is that it works on both levels, so if you fall in love with it there are infinite possibilities as to where the player-made add-ons can take you.
 Suffice to say, we’d be tickled a particularly delighted shade of pink if Minecraft 2 gets announced.

 Coming shortly after the disappointing SimCity, all Cities: Skylines had to do was be a modern city builder without the always-online nonsense.
 Developer Colossal Order delivered that and so much more.